larsks/blog.oddbit.com-posts/2012-10-24-resizing-virtual-disk.md

+---
+layout: post
-Title: Growing a filesystem on a virtual disk
+title: Growing a filesystem on a virtual disk
-Date: 2012-10-24
+date: 2012-10-24
-Tags: virtualization,kvm,storage
+tags: virtualization,kvm,storage
+---

 Occasionally we will deploy a virtual instance into our KVM infrastructure and realize after the fact that we need more local disk